reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 create an account and save your credentials locally.

-To share a locally running Vagrant machine (assuming ngrok is all set up), Jane can then run `./scripts/startNgrok.sh`.
+To share a locally running Vagrant machine (assuming ngrok is all set up), Jane can then run `./scripts/startNgrok.sh` from the root directory of the Reahl source.
 This command will provide output in the form of a DNS name and port number that the remote party can use to access.
 Make a note of these for use later on.

 Let the remote connect securely
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We do not allow login via password for security reasons [#passlogin]_.
-For John to
+We do not allow login via password for security reasons
-be able to log in, his ssh public key needs to be installed into
+[#passlogin]_.
+For John to be able to log in, his ssh public key needs
-Jane's Vagrant machine.
-To do this, John should send his public key to
+to be installed into Jane's Vagrant machine.
+To do this, John should
-Jane.
-John's public key should be in `~/.ssh/id_rsa.pub` on his
+send his public key to Jane.
+John's public key is in
-computer.
+`~/.ssh/id_rsa.pub` on his computer.

+To enable John to log in, Jane edits the
-Jane should edit the `/home/vagrant/.ssh/authorized_keys` file on the
+`/home/vagrant/.ssh/authorized_keys` file on the Vagrant machine and
-Vagrant machine and append the contents of John's public key to
+append the contents of John's public key to whatever's in that file
-whatever's in that file already.
+already.

 Now John will be allowed in.
 John also needs to make sure when
 connecting that he is connecting to the correct machine and not some